Show All Answers

 The Kalispell Planning and Building Department has jurisdiction only over properties that are either within the current city limits of Kalispell or properties just outside the city limits if the owner wants to pursue annexation into the city.
 Otherwise you should contact the following offices depending on the location of your property:

-You can either send an email or we will forward your comments/concerns to the planning board if you write a letter to:
+You can either send an email or we will forward your comments/concerns to the Planning Commission if you write a letter to:

 Kalispell Planning and Building Department201 1st Avenue EKalispell, MT 59901

 The planning commission meetings are held the 2nd Tuesday of each month beginning at 6 p.m. at the Kalispell City Council Chambers, 201 1st Avenue East.
 For more information, contact the Planning department at 406-758-7739.